El Roi Ltd

 Probationary Period Procedures

-New agency workers are subject to a probationary period, typically lasting [e.g., three months], during which their performance, conduct, and suitability are closely monitored.
+New agency workers are subject to a probationary period, typically lasting three months, during which their performance, conduct, and suitability are closely monitored.
 Regular reviews are conducted, and support is provided to ensure successful integration and adherence to our standards.

 Ongoing Suitability Checks